ideonate/cdsdashboards/docs/chapters/customization/options.rst

 to allow streamlit and plotlydash, but not voila.

-The default, for all of Voila, Streamlit, and Plotly Dash is:
+The default is to allow all built-in types:

 ::

-    c.CDSDashboardsConfig.presentation_types = ['voila', 'streamlit', 'plotlydash']
+    c.CDSDashboardsConfig.presentation_types = ['voila', 'streamlit', 'plotlydash', 'bokeh', 'rshiny']

 Mailing List for Updates